AHORAFLX/help-flexygo/docs/Offline App/JS Functions/Camera.en.md

 # Camera

+Camera functions that allow you to take pictures, access gallery images and scan codes using the device camera.

 ## Functions

 ### scanCode()

 > **scanCode**(`options`): `Promise`\<`unknown`\>

-Scan codes using device camera.
+Scan codes(different types of barcodes and QRs) using device camera

 #### Parameters